-8.3 Under Financial Regulations, an employee who suspects that an irregularity involving cash, materials or any other property of the Council may have occurred must inform their Director.
+7.3.
+Under Financial Regulations, an employee must inform the Director of Finance of any known or suspected irregularities concerning cash, materials or any other property of the Council.
 This includes any instances of fraud or corruption.
-Normally employees should notify the Treasurer of such cases through the management in their own Directorate.
+Normally employees should notify the Director of Finance of such cases through the management in their own Directorate.
 However, if an employee has concerns about raising the matter with their own Directorate management, the Council's Confidential Reporting Policy sets out how it can be reported to a number of other contacts, anonymously if necessary.